 Portmeirion.
 Another NM small town, this quirky place is missable unless you want to see true kitsch.
 Starting in 1925, Clough Williams-Ellis created this incongruous hodge-podge of buildings made to look like a slice of Italy.
 Mostly it is a tourist trap with the usual craft and ice-cream stores.
 A toy train goes through the woods.

 Porthmadog.
-A few kilometers west of Portmeirion, this harbor town was created when 116,000 tons of slate from nearby mines covered 400 hectares of the marsh.
+A few kilometres west of Portmeirion, this harbour town was created when 116,000 tons of slate from nearby mines covered 400 hectares of the marsh.
 The best thing here are the two railways originating here.
 The Ffestiniog Railway’s steam locomotives ply the world’s oldest surviving narrow-gauge railway running to the slate mining town of Blaenau Ffestiniog.
 The Welsh Highland Railway runs to Caernarfon via Rhd Ddn and Beddgelert.

 Amguedda Lloyd George Museum.
 6kms west of Criccieth in Llanysturndwy, this museum profiles Lloyd George (1863-1945) who was Britain’s prime minister between 1916-22.
 Besides a unique collection of memorabilia, there is his boyhood home (Highgate), grave and memorial, Victorian garden, and his Uncle Lloyd’s shoemaking workshop.